Code of Conduct

 b) When information is not directly stated as confidential, parties will still agree to protect information that may be deemed confidential or private.

-Preventing discrimination based on gender identity in basketball.
+Preventing discrimination based on gender identity in community sport.

 a) Key things to know: